 I'm Veronica 🙋🏻

-A wonderful lively human being,
+A super vivid human being,

-who's a devoted Inner Explorer & Artist -
+devoted Inner Explorer & Artist -

 That's who I am.